ralphjsmit/filament/docs/01-introduction/02-installation.md

 This will create and register a new [Laravel service provider](https://laravel.com/docs/providers) called `app/Providers/Filament/AdminPanelProvider.php`.

-> If you get an error when accessing your panel, check that the service provider is registered in `bootstrap/providers.php` (Laravel 11+) or `config/app.php` (Laravel 10 and below).
-If it's not registered, you'll need to add it manually.
+> If you get an error when accessing your panel, check that the service provider is registered in `bootstrap/providers.php`.
+If it's not registered, you'll need to [add it manually](https://laravel.com/docs/12.x/providers#registering-providers).

 You can create a new user account using the following command: